Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Experiments

-\textbf{Figure ~\ref{fig_2}} displays the 2D projected spaces of the embedding vectors of test nodes in Cora and BlogCatalog using t-SNE \cite{maaten_visualizing_2008}, under the same parameter configuration.
+\textbf{Figure~\ref{fig_2}} visualizes the embedding vectors of the test nodes in Cora and BlogCatalog using t-SNE \cite{maaten_visualizing_2008}.
 We select Planetoid-I and GS-pool as representative baselines, and neglect methods in the first group due to their low accuracies.
-For quantitative analysis, as shown in \textbf{Table ~\ref{Sil_score}}, we further calculate the corresponding Silhouette score \cite{rousseeuw_silhouettes_1987} for the clusters in a 2D projected space.
-It is shown that the clusters of AGAIN are separated more clearly with highest Silhouette scores.
+As shown in \textbf{Table~\ref{Sil_score}}, we further calculate the corresponding Silhouette score \cite{rousseeuw_silhouettes_1987} for the clusters in a 2D projected space.
+Embedding vectors generated by AGAIN have the most preferable visualization.
+Specifically, the clusters are separated more clearly, yielding the highest Silhouette score.